wcushen/blog/content/post/2022-04-20-service-mesh-reverse-proxy-mtls.md

       |       ;/
       \_     _/
         `"""`
 ```

-### Step 7: Client the client's certificate and keys
+### Step 7: Creating the client's certificate and keys

 We essentially repeat the process to create the client’s key and certificate, and perform the self-signature with the CA created earlier.

-Recall the **client** in our example will be the NGINX Reverse Proxy that we will create in a later step.
+Recall that the **client** in our example will in fact be the NGINX Reverse Proxy that we will create in a moment.

-Let's create this certificate as wildcard with a Subject Alternative Name (SAN) to cater for our frontend route that we'll hit as a concluding step.
+Let's create this certificate as a wildcard with a Subject Alternative Name (SAN) to cater for our frontend route that we'll access as a concluding step.

 ```yaml